rafaizidoro/stelochain/README.md

 ## Installation
-After clone this project, you will need to install the npm modules:
+After cloning this project, you will need to install the npm modules:

 ```
     npm install